 Understanding Possible Side Effects

-Like all treatments, CAR-T therapy can cause side effects.
+Like all treatments, CAR T-cell therapy can cause side effects.
 Your clinical team is trained to monitor for, manage, and treat these.
 You will never be alone in managing them.

 Fever

 A high temperature is one of the most common early signs that the treatment is activating your immune system.
-Your team monitors your temperature frequently and acts quickly if it rises.
+This can be an early indicator of cytokine release syndrome (CRS).
+Your medical team will monitor your temperature closely and respond promptly if it rises.

 Low Blood Pressure & Fatigue

-Your body may react strongly to the therapy, causing tiredness and low blood pressure.
+Your body may respond strongly to the therapy, leading to tiredness and a drop in blood pressure.
+These can also be features of CRS.
+You may feel weak or lightheaded.
 IV fluids and other supportive measures are given as needed.
 Rest is important.

 Reduced Immunity

 The therapy affects both cancer cells and healthy B-cells, temporarily reducing your immunity.
-You may need protective medications and regular follow-up blood tests after discharge.
+Your doctor may prescribe protective medications.
+Regular follow-up blood tests after discharge help monitor your recovery.

 Changes in Blood Counts